jakubelias/uu5-tobuy/README.md

 3. go to tab Editor - Code Style
 4. click on the settings icon next to the Scheme and select Import Scheme - IntelliJ IDEA Code Style XML
 5. select xml file from ./config folder and confirm

+# Run application

+In project root directory run command

+    > gradle uuRun

+Application starts locally on embedded tomcat on default port 8080 and can be accessed e.g. with browser (http://localhost:8080).

 # Compiling project